atlanticstarr1/dollarbank/README.md

   * Make deposits (Min 1 USD to get interest)
   * Make Withdrawals
   * Close account (Entire balance will be sent to back to wallet)
-  * Wait 2 mins to see interest paid to account.
-(In production, interest will be paid every 24 hrs).
+  * Get interest daily by maintaining the min balance

   **Admin/Contract creator (Account 1)**
   * Change min balance
   * Change interest rate
   * Start/stop interest payments
-  * Pause/unpause contract (Only withdrawal and account closure will workd)
+  * Pause/unpause contract (only withdrawal will work)
   * Trigger interest payments
   * Write to Oracle (Powerful feature !!).
 In production this could be a trusted 3rd party like Rhombus.